Preventing Botrytis Without Fungicides

 Irrigating properly, straight to the soil while avoiding the leaves, will drastically decrease the presence of water and inhibit germination.

-It is also recommended to water during morning hours, to allow crops to dry in the sunlight.
+You should also water during morning hours, to allow crops to dry in the sunlight.

 Not all water comes from irrigation.
 Plants constantly perform transpiration, and water evaporates from the soil.
 All this water vapor is contained in the air, in the form of humidity.
 When humidity builds up, it begins to condense on colder surfaces, such as railings, various structural elements, or even the leaves themselves.